-cexMain numeric scalar specifying the magnification to be used for the legend title relative to the current text size.
+cexMain numeric scalar specifying the magnification to be used for the legend title relative to the legend tive to the current text size.

 This function is usually called by plotAlongChrom when doLegend is TRUE.
 It can also be called directly by the user to produce a separate legend.